October Birth Flower - Marigold

 How does a ceramic wall flower hang?

-The rust orange marigold hangs with a single screw — no command strips, no velcro.
-The keyhole mount on the back sits flush against the wall.
+The rust orange marigold hangs with a single screw The keyhole mount on the back sits flush against the wall.
 The process takes 90 seconds.
 The screw is not supplied — standard household size.
 For plaster or tile, a small anchor resolves it.
 After 90 seconds the marigold is on the wall.
 It stays there.
 Longwood Gardens has had no issues with this installation method across years of stocking the collection.

 What is the October birth flower?